mahdi-shafiei/STAT-4830/section/4/notes.md

 ---
 layout: course_page
-title: Beyond Least Squares - Computing Gradients in PyTorch
+title: How to compute gradients in PyTorch
 ---

-# Beyond Least Squares: Computing Gradients in PyTorch
+# How to compute gradients in PyTorch

 ## Notebooks and Slides
 - [Lecture slides](slides.pdf)